 Every makeup product within the Sisley Paris family is golden, but its lip twists consistently manage the perfect ratio of color payoff, moisture, and durability.
 Plus, the shade range looks gorgeous on all skin tones.
-(See what happened when three different editors tried this exact shade called Black Rose.)

 Although I always like the idea of cream blushes, and many do indeed look pretty immediately post-application, they don't always wear well.
 As someone who's usually wearing makeup for more than 12 hours (eek, I know), I know that's just not going to cut it.
 But this handy twist-up version from Sisley Paris is different.
-One, it actually lasts, and two, it blends seemlessly—regardless of whether you're swirling it onto bare skin or layering it atop foundation or powder.
+One, it actually lasts, and two, it blends seamlessly—regardless of whether you're swirling it onto bare skin or layering it atop foundation or powder.
 Plus, the shade Petal is just so effortlessly flattering.